North Dakota Motorcycle Accident Attorneys

 - breaks and fractures,

 If you’re not wearing a helmet and other protective gear while riding your motorcycle, you’re more likely to suffer a severe injury if you get into an accident, so it’s important to remember to always wear your helmet and protective gear.

 What should I do if I’m involved in a motorcycle accident?

-If you’re involved in a motorcycle accident the first thing you should always do is seek medical attention if you are injured and, if you can, make sure that everyone else is okay.
-If you are able, move your motorcycle out of the road way and contact police.
-If you can do the following– or if are seriously injured and need to be transported by ambulance, try to have a trusted person perfrom the following:
+If you’re involved in a motorcycle accident, the first thing you should always do is seek medical attention if you are injured.
+Make sure that everyone else is okay if you’re able to.
+If you can, move your motorcycle out of the road way and contact police.
+If you can do the following– or if are seriously injured and need to be transported by ambulance, try to have a trusted person perform the following:

 - take as many pictures and videos of the accident scene as possible for later evidence

 - document your injuries with pictures and videos

 - keep each and every record and document associated with your case